West Lothian College SA Runner up for a SPARQS Award 2019

-West Lothian College Student President, Michelle Low said: “It is fantastic that we are up for this award and it really demonstrates how partnership working between the Student Association and the college is recognising and valuing feedback from our students.
+West Lothian College Student President, Michelle Low said: “It is fantastic that we have been recognised for this project and it really demonstrates how partnership working between the Student Association and the college is recognising and valuing feedback from our students.
 The feedback we gather from students is influencing positive change at the college.”

 Principal of West Lothian College, Jackie Galbraith said: “I am delighted that the efforts of staff and students to improve the student experience at college have been recognised by being shortlisted for this national award.
 We are very proud of our hard-working Student Association and delighted that the SPARKLE tool – developed in West Lothian – has been given national recognition.”

-The awards are being organised by sparqs (student partnerships in quality Scotland).
-The shortlist for all categories is available here.
+The awards were organised by sparqs (student partnerships in quality Scotland).

-The awards will be presented at a ceremony at Surgeon’s Hall in Edinburgh on 28 March 2019 hosted by Professor Norman Sharp OBE.
+The awards were presented at a ceremony at Surgeon’s Hall in Edinburgh on 28 March 2019 hosted by Professor Norman Sharp OBE.